310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% bubble Chiaki smile3 %}
 Mhm, and great work coming from you, Nagumo.

-Now that you’ve appointed a new commander, we’ll be changing from “RB” to “RG,” Ryuseitai Green.
+Now that you’ve appointed a new commander, we’ll be changing from “RB” to “RG,” Ryuseitai Green.[^4]
 {% endbubble %}

 {% bubble Shinobu v2 %}